Bitcoin Verdict

 • What you do with Bitcoin after mixing

-The key insight: the blockchain shows everything about transactions but nothing about identity - until someone bridges the gap.
-Privacy practices are about keeping that gap as wide as possible.
+So here is what it comes down to for you: the blockchain shows everything about transactions but nothing about who you are - until someone bridges that gap.
+Every privacy habit on this page is really just about keeping that gap as wide as you can.

 The privacy spectrum

-Privacy is not all-or-nothing.
-Start with the basics and add layers as you go.
+Privacy is not all-or-nothing, so you do not have to do everything at once.
+Start with the basics, and add layers as you grow comfortable.

 Basic